FrankHilhorst/node4progress/README.md

     node4progress as explained in paragraph 3 "Installation and configuration"

--   Create an appserver that connects to the sports database (not the sports2000 database)
+-   Optionally create an appserver that connects to the sports database (not the sports2000 database)

     -   The examples are coded against the sports database and will not works against the sports2000 database

+-   Alternativlely you can run the examples against an appserver in the cloud on IP address

+    -   The connection parameters are defined in the ./config/config.json file

 -   Open up a DOS or a UNIX shell and type in the following command